cherniavskii-mikhail/ToolReplacementProblem/README.md

 # ToolReplacementProblem
 Comparison of IGA and KTNS algorithms for the Tool Replacement Problem

-A draft of the paper available at https://arxiv.org/abs/2205.06042

 To compile run:

 g++ IGA_vs_KTNS_comparison.cpp -o IGA_vs_KTNS_comparison.exe -O3